8 green things about the Edinburgh Festivals

 Each year, artists at Edinburgh's selection of festivals use their events to explore issues of climate change, sustainability, and humanity's environmental impact.
 Recent examples of this sort of work include:

-- Bobby Niven's Palm House (above) which takes as inspiration the Johnston Terrace Wildlife Garden created in the 19th century by social reformer Patrick Geddes to bring light and nature to Edinburgh's Old Town.
-Part of Edinburgh Art Festival.
+- Bobby Niven's Palm House (above) which took as inspiration the Johnston Terrace Wildlife Garden created in the 19th century by social reformer Patrick Geddes to bring light and nature to Edinburgh's Old Town.
+Part of Edinburgh Art Festival 2017.

-- Whales, an interactive experience at the Edinburgh Festival Fringe, which invites the audience to take part and become either a whale rescuer or a stranded whale.
+- Whales, an interactive experience at the 2017 Edinburgh Festival Fringe, which invited the audience to take part and become either a whale rescuer or a stranded whale.

-- Exploring the beatuty of Scotlad's natural landscape, Edinburgh International Festival presents Staffa a work for full orchestra and large screens created by filmmaker Gerry Fox and composer Ned Bigham The piece depicts three simultaneous visions of the uninhabited Hebridean island.
+- Exploring the beatuty of Scotland's natural landscape, Edinburgh International Festival's presented Staffa (2017) a work for full orchestra and large screens created by filmmaker Gerry Fox and composer Ned Bigham The piece depicted three simultaneous visions of the uninhabited Hebridean island.

 As much as possible, we encourage people travelling to Edinburgh to leave the car at home and use public transport like trains, buses and trams - it's greener and often much easier too.

-In August 2017, Edinburgh's Trams are running all-night services on Saturdays to encourage more and more people to leave the car at home (or at least at park and ride facilities on the outskirts of the city).
+In August 2017, Edinburgh's Trams ran all-night services on Saturdays to encourage more and more people to leave the car at home (or at least at park and ride facilities on the outskirts of the city).